nmeri17/suphle-docs/src/docs/v1/container/index.md

 }
 ```

-It's expected to return a key-value pair of object method to handler callable.
+It's expected to return a key-value pair of object method-to-handler callable.
 Combined with `ModifyInjected::examineInstance`, we'll then arrive at the following handler:

 ```php